Processing...

 With nearly a quarter of respondents spending over $12 million on public cloud annually, cloud computing has become the norm in data management.
 Each year, more and more companies opt for cloud migration to reap various benefits, including security, scalability, automation, and cost savings.
 While cloud trends continue to focus on cutting-edge technology and better data safety, choosing the right cloud vendor is becoming more challenging and convoluted.
 How does one distinguish between different providers?
 Do Google Cloud benefits trump AWS’s?
 In this article, we’ll focus on the biggest providers of cloud services on the market, describe types of cloud computing, and try to determine how much cloud computing costs.

-If you’re looking for a ballpark figure, the average cloud computing price is roughly $400 per month per server.
-By offering more flexibility and scalability, cloud migration aids businesses in cost reduction.
+Additional factors that can influence cloud costs include data transfer fees, egress charges, support costs, and the complexity of your cloud architecture.
+Businesses should carefully evaluate their needs and choose the most cost-effective cloud solutions that align with their requirements.
 On top of that, organizations can leverage the cloud to integrate AI and machine learning use cases as well as take advantage of cloud automation tools.
 Some companies can also benefit from the hybrid approach that combines the best from both worlds: cloud and traditional infrastructures.

 According to Flexera research, the vast majority of cloud users prioritize cost savings and even assess performance based on cost reduction.
 However, it’s not as simple as adopting cloud computing and enjoying a lower bill.
 Organizations need to keep track of their metrics, evaluate performance, and adopt different approaches to achieve consistent cost reduction.